schoeberl/librelane/docs/source/getting_started/common/nix_installation/index.md

 # Nix-based Installation

-Nix is a package manager for Linux and macOS allowing for _cachable_ and _reproducible_ builds, and is the primary build system for OpenLane.
+Nix is a package manager for Linux and macOS allowing for _cachable_ and _reproducible_ builds, and is the primary build system for LibreLane.

 ```{tip}
 On Windows, you can use the Windows Subsystem for Linux, which we provide